 The report is for a soil engineering investigation for a proposed residence.
-The project is located at 3621 Ocean Drive, Oxnard, California.
+The project is located at 1105 Ocean Drive, Oxnard, California.

-The project involves erecting a new structure with two to three stories.
-The structure will be built near existing grade.
+The project involves erecting a new residential structure with three stories.
 The structure will be of wood frame construction.
 The loads will be relatively light.
 No basement is intended.
 Slab on grade will be used.
-There is an existing building that will be removed.
+The existing public sewer lines will service the proposed residence.